-What’s perplexing and upsetting for parents is that the name-calling, teasing and social exclusion is happening to their daughters in early elementary school, kindergarten or even preschool.
+Name-calling, teasing and social exclusion is happening to their daughters in early elementary school, kindergarten or even preschool.

 “After the presentation and the question and answer session that followed, it was clear that parents would be leaving with language to use at home to resolve conflicts effectively,”

 Ronnie and Simone talked about the pressures on middle school girls, what’s available for boys’ social emotional learning, and our goals to reach 25 million girls.

 Simone Marean and her award-winning presentation “Raising Resilient Girls” was featured in Parents Magazine.